StephanErb/engineering-notes/content/Algorithms.md

 ## Data Structures

+Good data structures reduce a big program to a smal program.
+Representation, and therefore data structures, is the essence for program writing.
+Let the data structure the program [Programming Pearls]

 Many applications just rely on dynamic list structures, hashmaps and sorting.
 This is fine in most cases.
 However, here are some observations:

 * _Orderness_ seems to be underutilized.
 Instead of storing elements without a particular order, consider keeping them sorted.
 This can help to [speed up operations][SICP on Sets] on them.
 So for example, instead of hashing and sorting, also consider an ordered associative array (e.g., Java's `SortedMap` or `NaviagableMap`).